ShmookhF/First-Task/README.md

 # First-Task
-type the algorithm in Jetson Nano !!
+download ROS and type the algorithm in Jetson Nano !!